ibm-messaging/mq-dev-patterns/JMS/README.md

 The response sample will get a message from the queue, process it and put the response on the reply to queue and keep looking for more messages to respond to till you ctrl+c interrupt it.

-If you set the envrionment variable `RESPONDER_INACTIVITY_TIMEOUT` to a number the responder will wait `RESPONDER_INACTIVITY_TIMEOUT` seconds for a request before timing out and ending.
+If you set the environment variable `RESPONDER_INACTIVITY_TIMEOUT` to a number the responder will wait `RESPONDER_INACTIVITY_TIMEOUT` seconds for a request before timing out and ending.

-If you set the envrionment variable `REQUEST_MESSAGE_EXPIRY` to a number the requester will set the message expiry to  `REQUEST_MESSAGE_EXPIRY` seconds.
+If you set the environment variable `REQUEST_MESSAGE_EXPIRY` to a number the requester will set the message expiry to  `REQUEST_MESSAGE_EXPIRY` seconds.
 It will then wait for `REQUEST_MESSAGE_EXPIRY` seconds for a reply before timing out and ending.

 ## The SampleEnvSetter